t4upl/java-streams-workshop/README.md

 * [Linkedin](https://www.linkedin.com/in/patryk-drabi%C5%84ski-1a6209a6/)
 * [Twitter](https://twitter.com/T4Upl)

+All rights belong to Patryk Drabiński.
 I retain right to change licence of this repository at any time in any way.

 ## Very important note
-<p>Stars and sharing deeply appreciated &#128578; I didn't get paid for this.</p>
+<p>Stars and sharing are deeply appreciated &#128578; I didn't get paid for this.</p>

 Please let me know if you find any errors.